DeMPT: Decoding-enhanced Multi-phase Prompt Tuning for Making LLMs Be Better Context-aware Translators: Experimentation

-\paragraph{Model Setting and Training.} For the Transformer model, we implement it upon Fairseq \cite{ott2019fairseq}.
+\paragraph{Model Setting and Training.} For all \textit{encoder-decoder} Transformer models, including Transformer (Trans.), MR-Trans and G-Trans\footnote{For G-Trans, we use their official implementation upon Fairseq.
+Code: \url{https://github.com/baoguangsheng/g-transformer}.}, we implement them upon Fairseq \cite{ott2019fairseq}.
 For MT-LoRA models, we set the rank of trainable matrices as 16 which performs best in our preliminary experiment.
-For all MT-PT models, CMT-PT models, and our models, we set the prompt length $q$ as 64.
-For the incorporation of inter-sentence context in CMT-PT models and our models, we consider a dynamic $z$, in which the total tokens are no more than 256.
-In enhanced decoding, we consider the three next word predictions to be equally important by setting both { $\lambda_1$} and { $\lambda_2$} to 1/3.
-More details of training are provided in Appendix \ref{apdx:training}.
+For all MT-PT models, CMT-PT models, and our models, we set the prompt length $q$ as 64.\footnote{We provide more discussion in Appendix \ref{apdx:p-len-ef} about the prompt length.} For the incorporation of inter-sentence context in CMT-PT and our models, we consider a dynamic $z$, in which the total tokens are no more than 256.
+In enhanced decoding, we consider the three next word predictions to be equally important by setting both { $\lambda_1$} and { $\lambda_2$} to 1/3. {We provide an analysis of $\lambda$ and more training details in Appendix \ref{apdx:lambda} and \ref{apdx:training}, respectively.}